DACC4/effective-octo-system/doc/rapport.typ

 == Tests
 At the root of project is a `tests.sh` file.
 This script will run all commands of the project and will test the output of some of them.
 This script is used to test the project and to make sure that everything is working as expected.

+The tests require docker to be installed.
+They also require the client to be built and the trusted certificate to be in place.

 The script will start a new server and will run all commands against it.
 At the end, it will stop the server. *Beware that the script will empty the data directory of the server.*